Am I a Codependent? TEST Yourself and CALL ME for your Free Results.

-1.Have difficulty identifying what they are feeling
+1.I have difficulty identifying what I am feeling

-2.Minimize, alter, or deny how they truly feel.
+2. I minimize, alter, or deny how I truly feel.

-3.Perceive themselves as completely unselfish and dedicated to the well- being of others
+3. I perceive themselves as completely unselfish and dedicated to the well- being of others

-4.Lack empathy for the feelings and needs of others.
+4. I lack empathy for the feelings and needs of others.

-5.Label others with their negative traits.
+5.I label others with my own negative traits.

-6.Think they can take care of themselves without any help from others.
+6.I think I can take care of themselves without any help from others.

-8.Express negativity or aggression in indirect and passive ways.
+8.I express negativity or aggression in indirect and passive ways.